DiogoAbu/chatty/README.md

 - Push the current branch (`git push`).
 - Create a [Pull Request](https://github.com/DiogoAbu/chatty/compare) across forks.

-*On VS Code you can use the extension Conventional Commits (vscode-conventional-commits)*
+*To write commits on VS Code you can use the extension Conventional Commits (vscode-conventional-commits)*

 ### Running the app
 You can run the app with three different environments defined by the dotenv files.
 The keystore